Skip to main content

 Arriving at Fitz

-The main arrival date for postgraduate students arriving to Fitzwilliam College accommodation is TBC.
-The MCR will start Welcome Week on 29th September and events will continue throughout the following week.
-This should give plenty of time to settle into Cambridge before courses start during the week beginning 8 October.
+The main arrival date for postgraduate students arriving to Fitzwilliam College accommodation is Sunday 28th September.
+The MCR will start Welcome Week on 28th September and events will continue throughout the following week.
+This should give plenty of time to settle into Cambridge before courses start during the week beginning 7th October.

 New Postgraduate students should attend these events at the start of the Michaelmas term.
 The College MCR also distributes a term card of social events.